LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_overview.md

 * If using WhatsApp, apply for approval from Facebook for your outbound templates directly from the tool
 * Data and reporting on conversations and operational statistics are available as part of LivePerson’s advanced reporting platform.
 * Survey your customers in channel post conversation to understand CSAT/NPS or first contact resolution.
-* Simple and easy to use: create personalised and targeted campaigns with a few clicks
+* Simple and easy to use: create personalized and targeted campaigns with a few clicks
 * Reach out to your consumer in the richest possible channel: our fallback feature will ensure any customers who don't have your chosen rich channel will still receive the message in SMS.

 ## Prerequisites to setting up Proactive Messaging